Happy Valley set: Kiki Preston

 Born Alice Gwynne (1898–1946), she was an American socialite, relative of the powerful Whitney and Vanderbilt families.
 Kiki and her second husband, Jeromy "Gerry" Preston (1897–1934) first moved to Kenya in 1926, after being offered land on the shores of Lake Naivasha by a friend.
 Kiki and her husband excelled as big game hunters.
 Kiki was also notorious for her drug use, especially her addiction to cocaine and heroin, and was one of the best clients of Frank Greswolde Williams, the chief drug dealer of the colony.
 She was nicknamed "the girl with the silver syringe", due to her habit of always carrying her syringe in her bag and publicly shooting drugs without regard for onlookers.
-Whenever she was out of supplies, she would send an aeroplane to pick up new ones.
-Kiki also had numerous affairs with men, including Prince George, Duke of Kent, whom she introduced to drugs, much to the dismay of the British royal family, which forbade them from seeing each other.
-Kiki is often alleged to have borne a child out of wedlock from her affair with Prince George, who later became publishing executive Michael Canfield, adopted son of Cass Canfield.
+Whenever she was out of supplies, she would send an aeroplane to get new ones.
+Kiki also had numerous affairs with men, including Prince George, Duke of Kent, whom she introduced to drugs, much to the dismay of the British royal family, which forbade them from meeting with each other.
+Kiki is often alleged to have borne a child out of wedlock from her affair with Prince George, who later became publishing executive Michael Temple Canfield, adopted son of Cass Canfield.

 Following her husband's death, Kiki gradually abandoned the farm and returned to United States.
 Her son, Ethan, was killed in the Normandy Landings.
 Kiki committed suicide in 1946, jumping out of the window of her apartment at the Stanhope Hotel in New York City.